AleCornejoR/my-portfolio/README.md

+## 👋 Hello there!

 <div style="border: 2px solid #ffcc00; padding: 20px; border-radius: 10px; background: #fff9db; box-shadow: 2px 2px 10px rgba(0,0,0,0.1);">

-<h1 style="text-align: center;">👋 Hello there!</h1>

 <p style="font-size: 16px; text-align: justify;">
 I'm a mechatronics engineering student at Tec, passionate about the intersection of <b>mechanics and electronics</b>.
 With hands-on experience in <b>robotics, digital design, and smart manufacturing</b>, I enjoy turning ideas into reality.
 I’ve worked with tools like <b>SolidWorks, Arduino, and PLCs</b>, but I know there’s always more to learn! 🌱
 </p>